2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/DonovanFarley/status/1285116792583544833

-### Federal agents fire tear gas, impact munitions and flashbangs at protestors | July 19th
+### Federal agents fire tear gas, impact munitions and flashbangs at protesters | July 19th

-Footage from the evening of July 19th shows the initial push by federal officers to move protestors away from the Justice Center.
-In a 20 minute engagement beginning just before midnight, officers fired considerable tear gas, impact munitions (including pepper balls and rubber bullets) and flashbangs at protestors, pushing them into the park and down the street.
-Victims include protestors, Moms Against Police Brutality and journalists.
+Footage from the evening of July 19th shows the initial push by federal officers to move protesters away from the Justice Center.
+In a 20 minute engagement beginning just before midnight, officers fired considerable tear gas, impact munitions (including pepper balls and rubber bullets) and flashbangs at protesters, pushing them into the park and down the street.
+Victims include protesters, Moms Against Police Brutality and journalists.
 One Mom Against Police Brutality tear-gassed the previous day was pregnant; it is unknown if she was present at this incident.

 tags: protester, journalist, tear-gas, rubber-bullet, pepper-ball, shoot, stun-grenade